 - drop cloth (do as I say, not as I do)

 - 5 @ 65 1/2″ (top)

 - 8 @ 13 3/4″ (legs)

-Prior to cutting your boards you’ll want to plane the rounded edges off each 2×4 board.
+Prior to cutting your boards, you’ll want to plane the rounded edges off the sides of each 2×4 board.
 This will help your pieces fit together properly.
-If you don’t own a planer you can use your table saw but if you’ll be doing this kind of work very often it’s a small invest with a large pay off.
+If you don’t own a planer you can use your table saw but if you’ll be doing this kind of work very often it’s a small investment with a large payoff.